Varol Cagdas Tok

 XML and JSON Processing

 XML parsing is expensive.
-Deep nesting, large attribute sets, and extensive entity reference resolution all increase the parsing cost.
+Deep nesting, large attribute sets, and extensive entity reference resolution all increase parsing cost.
 The "billion laughs" attack (CVE-2003-1564 in the libxml context) exploits XML entity expansion:

 <?xml version="1.0"?>